jscert/jsexplain/README.md

 ```
 ### Toplevel Make Targets
 * Initialisation targets
-  * `init`: Initialises the build environment by obtaining the correct OCaml
-    version, and dependencies via opam and npm.
   * `test_init`: Initialises the test262 submodule and any other dependencies
     required for testing the interpreter.
   * `.merlin`: Builds the `.merlin` IDE configuration file.
 (Automatically built